lamaranelson/elevenLabs/README.md

 # Voice Modality with Eleven Labs

 This is a voice generation script powered by the Eleven Labs API.
-It uses user input and transforms it into speech using a two-step process.
+It takes user input and transforms it into speech using a two-step process.
 First, the user input is cleaned using a GPT model.
 Then, the cleaned prompt is sent to Eleven Labs.

 ## Features